 Since then I have never worked with him anymore.

-In 2012 I got the surprise to receive an appreciable sum from the SACEM representing the 10% of arrangement royalties that Cobalt generously awarded me.
+In 2012 I got the surprise to receive an appreciable sum from the SACEM representing the 10% of arrangement royalties that Cobalt generously awarded me after I called them to make myself known.
 It took 16 years for the money to cross the french border !

 In 1994 I started a musical collaboration with Dominic Kakolobango, a Zambian artist who lives in Brussels.